eficode-academy/rf-advanced-web-katas/exercises/09-documentation.md

 ## Introduction

 Congratulations!
-Our test now fills the form successfully!
-However, a few more steps will make future-you a lot happier: documentation.
+The test now fills out the form successfully!
+However, a few more steps will make your future self a lot happier: good documentation.

 We've added a bunch of new keywords.
-Our test suite and resource files are certainly small, so reading through the file is fairly easy.
+So far, the test suite and resource files are still small, so reading through the file is fairly easy.
 However, as with all software projects, our files are likely to grow, people will leave and new people will jump in and to make their job easier, it's good to add documentation for all our keywords.
-Also, it's good for us as well, since when the test is done we will probably move on to more tests, probably even on another platform.
+It's also good for us, since when the test is done we will probably move on to other tests, maybe even on another platform.
 Then, after a few weeks or months an architectural change in the service breaks our test and we need to fix it.
 It's easier to refresh our memory if we've added documentation to our keywords.

-Keywords should be named after a fashion that already gives a good idea what the keyword does.
-Therefore, documentation should be added to things that we think will be relevant in the future, such as special clauses, restrictions, possible return values, expected arguments, etc.
+Keywords should be named in a way that already gives a good idea of what the keyword does.
+Therefore, documentation should be added just to things that we think are not obvious, and will be relevant in the future, such as special clauses, restrictions, possible return values, expected arguments, etc.

 ## Exercise